Best Apple Watch iMore 2022

-- Best Overall: Apple Watch Series 5 with GPS
+- Best overall: Apple Watch Series 7 with GPS

-- Best Value: Apple Watch Series 3 with GPS
+- Best value: Apple Watch SE GPS + Cellular

-- Best for Runners: Apple Watch Series 5 GPS + Cellular
+- Best for runners: Apple Watch Series 7 GPS + Cellular

-- Best Status Symbol: Apple Watch Series 5 Hermès
+- Best status symbol: Apple Watch Series 7 Hermès

-- Most eye-catching: Apple Watch Series 5 Ceramic Edition
+- Classy luxury: Apple Watch Series 7 Titanium Edition

-Best Overall: Apple Watch Series 5 with GPS
+Best overall: Apple Watch Series 7 with GPS

-Because Apple's 2019 model Apple Watch features an always-on display, it replaces the Series 4 as our pick for the best Apple Watch of all time.
-Because of the price, the aluminum-bodied Apple Watch Series 5 with GPS is our pick best all-around model.
-It doesn't have cellular, but from our personal experience with all models of Apple Watch, the average user doesn't need cellular (we almost always bring our phones with us anyway).
+The Apple Watch Series 7 features an always-on altimeter and a blood oxygen monitor (Sp02), much like the Series 6 did last year, but this year's model has a bigger and brighter display than any other Apple Watch before it.
+The aluminum-bodied Apple Watch Series 7 with GPS is our pick best all-around model because of the price.
+It doesn't have cellular, but from our personal experience with all Apple Watch models, the average user doesn't need cellular (we almost always bring our phones with us anyway).
 It's positioned as the Apple Watch that everyone can use without costing as much as one with more advanced features (or materials).

 - Fastest processor